Carterville High School: Academics

-Carterville high school is known statewide for posting some of the best ACT score results in all of Southern Illinois.
-As of 2013, Carterville ranked 35th out of all schools in Illinois, including private institutions, within the 69.34 percentile of students statewide, according to the Chicago Sun Times.
+Carterville High School has been noted for its academic performance in Southern Illinois.
+As of 2024, it is ranked 95th among high schools in Illinois by U.S. News & World Report.

 Athletics

 Carterville currently has 15 Varsity and J.V. sports including Baseball, Bowling (Coed), Boys' and Girls' Basketball, Boys' and Girls' Track and Field, Cheerleading, Cross Country, Football, Golf, Poms, Softball, Volleyball, and Wrestling.
 The boys' teams are called Lions, while the girls' teams are known as the Lady Lions.
 Although Carterville prides itself on its athletic teams, traditionally Carterville is a football town.
 Carterville has won 116 total Black Diamond Conference championships, including 19 in football, which is the most won by any school in the conference.

 Carterville has been a long-time member of the Black Diamond Conference.
 Other Black Diamond schools include Johnston City, Christopher, Zeigler-Royalton, Sesser-Valier, Elverado, Hamilton County, Fairfield, Carmi-White County, Trico, Vienna, as well as a few other schools for particular sports.
 In 2010, Carterville moved to the River to River Conference's Mississippi Division featuring larger schools such as DuQuoin, Anna-Jonesboro, Pinckneyville, Nashville, and Sparta.
 This switch has been made due to Carterville's rapid increase in enrollment, along with their football domination within the B.D.C.